 Well, not quite.
 But your Christmas shopping can begin!
 Toward the end of November, a couple of towns start getting their holiday spirits going.
 Make your way about half an hour south to Hafnarfjörður for their excellent Christmas Village, complete with Yule Lads and Santa and shopping.
 All surrounded by lava fields and the ocean!
 Or head to the Heiðmörk woods outside Reykjavik for a traditional Christmas Market.

 Best things to do in Iceland in November

-With the weather getting colder in Iceland, it is perfect for checking out the ice caves.
+The weather getting colder in Iceland is perfect for checking out the ice caves.
 Believe it or not, it would be too warm to try earlier in the year!
 The formations from the massive glaciers around Jökulsárlón lake are about five hours along the coast from Reykjavik.
 Or head further inland to Vatnajökull to Europe’s biggest glacier and the spectacular Sapphire Ice Cave.
-And there’s plenty of gorgeousness on the trip up to any of these caves and more!
+And there’s plenty of gorgeousness on the trip up to these caves and more!

 And if you want to stay in the city, no problem!
-There are so many things to do in Reykjavik in November or any time of year!
+There are so many things to do in Reykjavik in November or year!
 Eat your way through Hlemmur Food Hall, or check out a performance at Harpa.
-Or you can get a private walking tour and get to spend time on the stuff you want to see here.
+Or you can get a private walking tour and spend time on the stuff you want to see here.

 Weather in Iceland in November